-Figure 19: Cluster Resources
+Figure 18: Cluster Resources

-The presence of two nodes (ENTAPP12 and ENTAPP 13 in Figure 19) shows that a cluster exists and is in operation.
+The presence of two nodes (Entapp12 and Entapp13 in Figure 18) shows that a cluster exists and is in operation.

-- 2. Right-click one of the groups and select the option Move.
+- 2. Right-Click on one of the groups and select the option Move.
 The group and all its resources will be moved to the other node.
 After a short period of time the cluster resources will be brought online on the second node.
-This shift is visible on the screen.
+While watching the screen, a shift will occur.
 Close the Cluster Administrator snap-in. - 3.
-If this test fails, the cluster configuration was not successful.
-Further information can be found in the event logs and it may be necessary to reinstall cluster services on one of the nodes. - Installation of Cluster service on both nodes is complete.
+If this test fails then the cluster configuration was not successful.
+Further information can be found in the event logs and it may be necessary to reinstall cluster services on one of the nodes.

+Installation of Cluster service on both nodes is complete.
 The server cluster is fully operational.